4 August 2017

 on course website

-Secrets and Spies: Modern Espionage & Intelligence
+Secrets & Spies: Modern Espionage & Intelligence

-- Be aware of the political context in which intelligence agencies and spies operate.
+• developed an awareness of the political context in which intelligence agencies and spies operate.

 Many of our students get credit for the summer modules taken at King’s.
 You should approach your home university before applying as it is up to them to apply the credit to your degree programme.
 We would recommend a three week module would be equivalent to 3-4 US credits or 7.5 ECTS.

 on course website